aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 {% endhighlight %}

-The controller is letting Spring autowire the ILogObject, which will be proxied to provide the functionality provided by our logging aspect.
+The controller is letting Spring autowire the `ILogObject`, which will be proxied to provide the functionality provided by our logging aspect.
 So, go ahead and hit the action from your browser, in the console you will see the log messages before and after we execute the `view()` method.

 So this is it, I hope this helps people as a basic starting point for using AOP inside spring, without having to write too much xml.